 Now you can get barbecues with high-tech equipment like infrared burners and salamanders found in professional kitchens.
 And fun accessories like rotisseries, which were once relegated to “set it and forget it” late-night infomercials.

-The technology has improved so much on your backyard set-up that now you can start getting professional-level results to impress your friends.
+The technology has improved so much on your backyard setup that now you can start getting professional-level results to impress your friends.
 You may not become Aaron Franklin (though, you’ll see you can have a pit he’s created), but you’ll sure be the best on the block.
-Here are seven unique backyard setups to guarantee.
+Here are 13 unique backyard setups to guarantee it.

 Bring the theatrics of an Argentine asado home with Kalamazoo’s Gaucho.
 This wood-fired grill has an attached 30-inch spoked wheel, which you spin to raise and lower the cooking rack to the flame.
 The grates have a vertical range of 28 inches, guaranteeing a precise cook.
 Gas burners get your fire roaring in less than five minutes.
 And the Gaucho includes a motorized, built-in rotisserie spit that’s hefty enough to hold an entire animal for roasting.
 It can be used simultaneously as you grill.
 Add a couple of bottles of Malbec to the dinner table and you’ve delivered dinner, drinks and a show.